janvaclavik/govar/README.md

 )

 func main() {
-	// Dump straight to stdout (with colors ON, type info ON, meta-hints ON) govar.Dump(someVarToInspect1, someVarToInspect2, ...)
+	// Dump straight to stdout
+	// (with colors ON, type info ON, meta-hints ON) govar.Dump(someVarToInspect1, someVarToInspect2, ...)

-	// Dump straight to stdout, values only (with colors OFF, type info OFF, meta-hints OFF) govar.DumpValues(someVarToInspect1, someVarToInspect2, ...)
+	// Dump straight to stdout, values only
+	// (with colors OFF, type info OFF, meta-hints OFF) govar.DumpValues(someVarToInspect1, someVarToInspect2, ...)

-	// Dump into a string (with colors ON, type info ON, meta-hints ON) outputStr := govar.Sdump(someVarToInspect1, someVarToInspect2, ...)
+	// Dump into a string
+	// (with colors ON, type info ON, meta-hints ON) outputStr := govar.Sdump(someVarToInspect1, someVarToInspect2, ...)

-	// Dump into a string  (with colors OFF, type info OFF, meta-hints OFF) outputStr2 := govar.SdumpValues(someVarToInspect1, someVarToInspect2, ...)
+	// Dump into a string
+	// (with colors OFF, type info OFF, meta-hints OFF) outputStr2 := govar.SdumpValues(someVarToInspect1, someVarToInspect2, ...)

-	// Write to any io.Writer (with colors ON, type info ON, meta-hints ON) govar.Fdump(someIOWriter, someVarToInspect1, someVarToInspect2, ...)
+	// Write to any io.Writer
+	// (with colors ON, type info ON, meta-hints ON) govar.Fdump(someIOWriter, someVarToInspect1, someVarToInspect2, ...)

-	// Write to any io.Writer (e.g. file, buffer, logger), values only (with colors OFF, type info OFF, meta-hints OFF) govar.FdumpValues(someIOWriter, someVarToInspect1, someVarToInspect2, ...)
+	// Write to any io.Writer, values only
+	// (with colors OFF, type info OFF, meta-hints OFF) govar.FdumpValues(someIOWriter, someVarToInspect1, someVarToInspect2, ...)

-	// HTML for web output inside a <pre> block (with colors ON, type info ON, meta-hints ON) html := govar.HTMLdump(someVarToInspect1, someVarToInspect2, ...)
+	// HTML for web output inside a <pre> block
+	// (with colors ON, type info ON, meta-hints ON) html := govar.HTMLdump(someVarToInspect1, someVarToInspect2, ...)

-	// HTML for web output inside a <pre> block, values only (with colors OFF, type info OFF, meta-hints OFF) html2 := govar.HTMLdumpValues(someVarToInspect1, someVarToInspect2, ...)
+	// HTML output inside a <pre> block, values only
+	// (with colors OFF, type info OFF, meta-hints OFF) html2 := govar.HTMLdumpValues(someVarToInspect1, someVarToInspect2, ...)

 	// Dump to stdout and die (exit the program right after that)